Booknik: “Booknik Jr.”

 In August 2008, the “Booknik Jr.” was launched, the web site for children and their parents.
 The site creators describe it as a resource “about good books, both fresh ones and those we loved when we were kids ourselves.
 It is also about shows and concerts that could make all of us a little bit better.
 And we write about different cities and countries where you can travel with all your family, and no one will be bored.”

 “Booknik Show”

 Several times a year, Booknik arranges “Booknik Shows,” thematic offline events coinciding with significant events of Moscow's cultural and literary life, like the NON/FICTION International Book Fair, the Moscow International Book Fair, the series of club events for the “Read, City” program organized by the Knizhnoye Obozrenie newspaper, etc. Booknik also celebrates its birthday in early July.
 More often than not, Booknik's events are musical concerts, literary evenings or a combination of the two.

-Over the years, “Booknik Shows” featured such prominent performers as Psoy Korolenko, Lev Rubinstein, Umka, Garik Osipov, “’Appy New Year,” “Der Partizaner Kish,” Alla Ioshpe and Stakhan Rakhimov, Alexander Levenbuk, and many others.